 By now you should understand what evergreen content is.
 Here are some examples of evergreen content, so that you can get a clear picture of how this kind of content should look.

 - Take for an example one of our guides, How to Make a Website.
 It is a complete beginner’s guide to creating and launching a website.
 Not only is it aimed at a broad audience of absolute beginners, but it also focuses on a topic that will never go out of date.
 People will continue to make websites in the future, which makes this kind of content evergreen.

-- Another great example of evergreen content is The Beginner’s Guide to SEO by Moz.
+- Another great example of evergreen content is our The Beginner’s Guide to SEO.
 It provides all the information you need to know about search engine optimization.
 It Includes info on how search engines operate and why search engine marketing is necessary.
 This guide will continue to be relevant for years to come since it provides value to anyone looking to learn everything about SEO from scratch.